Key Takeaways

 - More likely to defend their hive aggressively if they feel threatened.

-- Play a crucial role in producing honey and wax, which are valuable to human.
+- Play a crucial role in producing honey and wax, which are valuable to humans.

 Do Bumble Bees Have Hives?

-- Observe from a Distance: Identify the type of bee based on their size, color, and behavior.
+Observe from a Distance: Identify the type of bee by their size, color, and behavior.